 ML: You came in talking about his Twilight Zone the other day.

-NV: Yeah, which I’m not only impressed by the lighting and the angles that they get in that show, but also the way they pull at your emotions and layers his stories.
+NV: Yeah, which I’m not only impressed by the lighting and the angles that they get in that show, but also the way they pull at your emotions and layer their stories.
 All the different ways he ties his shots and his scenes to his message and builds that up throughout all his stuff.

 ML: Alright, so to close this thing out, is there anything I didn’t ask you that you want to talk about?